Practice Area

 PC 602(l) — Entering Locked or Posted Land.
 A locked gate, a fence, or a clearly posted “No Trespassing” sign.
 Misdemeanor.

 PC 602(q) — Refusing to Leave a Public Building.
-Most often charged on hospitals, government offices, and university buildings during business hours.
+Most often charged on hospitals, government offices, and university buildings during the hours the building is regularly closed to the public.
 Misdemeanor.

 PC 602.1 — Interfering with a Business.
 A separate statute.
 Disrupting a business and refusing to leave when asked.
 Misdemeanor.

-All carry up to six months in county jail and a $1,000 fine.
+The common PC 602 subsections carry up to six months in county jail and a $1,000 fine.
+PC 602.1 is the exception, capped at 90 days in county jail and/or a $400 fine.
 The exact subsection on the citation matters — each one has its own elements the prosecution has to prove and its own gaps in proof to attack.

 For most PC 602 subsections, the elements are: